Ellie-Ungar/BioInfoP2/README.md

 				} else if (a.charAt(j) == b.charAt(j)) {
 					score++;
 				}
+#### The Brute Force Algorithm

+The Brute Force Algorithm represents the most inefficient way to compare two nucleotide strings.
+Instead of efficiently comparing substrings of different lengths as in the Smith-Waterman algorithm, the Brute Force Algorithm compares all substrings of length one (the smallest possible length) one at a time.
+It then applies the scoring method to these substrings based on whether or not the substrings match or mismatch:

+	if (a.substring(0, 1).equals(b.substring(0, 1))) {
+					curScore += match;
+				}
+The Brute Force Algorithm deals with gaps by comparing the length difference between the two strings being compared:

+	if (a.length() != b.length()) {
+					curScore = Math.abs(a.length() - b.length()) * space;
+				}

 ## Bibliography
 [1] Norman Casagrande, Basic-Algorithms of Bioinformatics Applet, http://baba.sourceforge.net/, 2003.